RayyanAseef/SoftDesign_Assignment1/README.md

     \-> source: This folder contains all the the java files for each class.
     \-> test: This folder contains one test file to demonstrate the classes working as intended.

+    \-> README.md and the UML Diagram are both not in any subfolder.

 Test Methods:

     \-> Test 1: